-Once SSO is enabled for the Enterprise account, the following rules apply to the end-users:
+Once SSO is enabled for the account, the following rules apply to the end-users:

 - The SSO process is applied to the corporate domains that you add to the SSO settings.
-Your company account's end-users with the corporate domains must log into Miro via SSO option using their identity provider credentials.
+Your account's end-users (members, guests) with the corporate domains must log into Miro via the SSO option using their identity provider credentials.

 Other authorization options (the standard login+password, Google, Facebook, Slack, and O365 buttons) are disabled for them.

-NB: End-users with other domains are not required to use SSO and should instead log in using the standard methods.
-This scenario exists for guests, independent contractors, etc. which have access only to certain company boards and might not have profiles with your identity provider.
+✏️ End-users with other domains are not required to use SSO and should instead log in using the standard methods.
+This scenario exists for guests, independent contractors, etc. who have access only to certain company boards and might not have profiles with your identity provider.

-- If an end-user is a member of team workspaces outside the Enterprise umbrella they are still required to log in via SSO as soon as the feature is enabled.
+- If an end-user is a member of any team outside your account they are still required to log in via SSO as soon as the feature is enabled.
 However, they will be able to access other teams and accounts.
-If you wish to also prevent your end-users from doing that, check out the Domain Control feature.
+If you wish to also prevent your end-users from doing that, check out the Domain control feature.

-- The end-users are not allowed to change their passwords or edit their names, last names or profile pictures in Miro.
+- The end-users are not allowed to change their password, first name or last name in Miro (profile pictures can also be included in the range).
 The data are instead automatically attributed by your identity provider upon successful login.

-NB: The email address change needs to first be made on the Miro side (please reach out to our support team for assistance) and then on the identity provider side before an end-user tries to use their new credentials to log into Miro.
+✏️ However, if you need to change your end-users email addresses, you can do so only via SCIM.If you do not use SCIM then the following procedure is required: the email address change needs to first be made on the Miro side (please reach out to the Support Team for assistance) and then on the identity provider side before an end-user tries to use their new credentials to log into Miro.
 Our system recognizes the user by their email address - if the system is not notified about the change prior to the next login, the person will be recognized as a new user and will have a new profile registered instead of being logged into their existing profile.

 Feel free to use any identity provider of your choice.
-The how-tos for the most popular identity platform solutions that provide a pre-configured Miro application link can be seen below:
+The how-tos for the most popular identity platform solutions can be seen below:

 First, go to your identity provider's configuration panel and follow the provider's instructions to configure Single Sign-On.

 Then be sure to add the following data (however, depending on the identity provider you may have more or fewer fields to be filled out.
-We recommend to skip optional fields or set everything to default values).
+We recommend skipping optional fields or set everything to default values).

 - Protocol: SAML 2.0